-(e) Earnings of the debtor which have been paid to him and are retained in the form in which paid or as cash are subject to levy of execution only in an amount not to exceed the maximum amount of the earnings of the debtor for his pay period immediately preceding the levy that could be withheld by his employer under Section 723.50 less any amounts withheld from such earnings by the debtor's employer pursuant to any earnings withholding order.

-(f) Such additional portion of the earnings described in subdivision (e) which a debtor proves is essential for the support of himself or his family is exempt from levy of execution.
+(e) The earnings of the debtor for his pay period 31 immediately preceding the levy which have been paid to 32 him and are retained in the form in which paid or as cash 33 are subject to levy of execution only in an amount not to 34 exceed the maximum amount of such earnings that could 35 be withheld by his employer under Section 723.050 less 36 any amounts withheld from such earnings by the debtor's 37 employer pursuant to any earnings withholding order. (f) Such additional portion of the earnings described 39 in subdivision (e) which a debtor proves is essential for 40 the support of himself or his family is exempt from levy Except-as-provided-in-Welfare-and-Institutions-Gods Section-11489y-all-of p SB 1 -6of execution.

 (g) A levying officer is not liable for any injury resulting from any identification or misidentification of assets made pursuant to this section, whether or not such identification or misidentification be negligent, unless he is guilty of actual fraud, corruption, or actual malice.
+SEC.
+5. Section 690.6 of the Code of Civil Procedure is amended to read: